gobeyondidentity/developer-docs/docs/workflows/user-provisioning.md

 Before creating a Passkey, a user must be provisioned as an identity under a realm.
 An identity is a unique identifier that may be used by an end-user to gain access governed by Beyond Identity.
 An end-user may have multiple identities.
 A realm can have many identities.

 Identities can be part of a group.
 A realm can have many groups.
 An identity can belong to many groups.
-Groups are commonly used as a predicate in a policy rule. (e.g. Allow group "Beyond Identity Administrators" to access the "Beyond Identity Admin Console" application)
+Groups are commonly used as a predicate in a policy rule (e.g. Allow group "Beyond Identity Administrators" to access the "Beyond Identity Admin Console" application).

 You can provision a user with: